slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
+> *"Assumptions create hypothetical people.
+Curiosity guides you to real people.
+Real people have real cash.
+Real cash is more sustainable tha hypothetical cash.
+It’s no surprise that hype is fabricated from the hypothetical. (...)
+To earn your First Paying Costumer, go help somebody."  -- Morgan Housel*
+> *"Don’t work for a company you would not invest money in, because when you are working you are investing the most valuable thing you have: your time."*
+> *"For the most successful founders, entrepreneurship is a pursuit of creative express.ion disguised as a business pursuit."  -- rapahelz@x*
 > *"Four ways to make money: 1.
 Save people time 2.
 Save people money 3.
 Make people money 4.
 Make people happy" -- Sahil Lavingia*
+> *"Money never starts an idea; it is the idea that starts the money."  -- William J. Cameron*
 > *"Rich people buy time.
 Poor people buy stuff.
 Ambitious people buy skills.
 Lazy people buy distraction."  -- alexhormozi@x*
+> *"Stay small until you figured out what’s working."  -- Naval Ravikant*
+> *"The essence of American capitalism is to allow the rapid emergence of new companies, the essence of European capitalism is to do everything so that old companies do not die."  -- Léon Blum (1932)*
 > *"To build product, «make something people want».
 To create art, make something «you» want.
 (The best do both)."  -- Naval Ravikant*
-> *"For the most successful founders, entrepreneurship is a pursuit of creative express.ion disguised as a business pursuit."  -- rapahelz@x*
-> *"The essence of American capitalism is to allow the rapid emergence of new companies, the essence of European capitalism is to do everything so that old companies do not die."  -- Léon Blum (1932)*
 > *"We are living in an era of woke capitalism in which companies pretend to care about social justice to sell products to people who pretend to hate capitalism."  -- clayroutledge@x*
-> *"Money never starts an idea; it is the idea that starts the money."  -- William J. Cameron*
-> *"Assumptions create hypothetical people.
-Curiosity guides you to real people.
-Real people have real cash.
-Real cash is more sustainable tha hypothetical cash.
-It’s no surprise that hype is fabricated from the hypothetical. (...)
-To earn your First Paying Costumer, go help somebody."  -- Morgan Housel*
-> *"Don’t work for a company you would not invest money in, because when you are working you are investing the most valuable thing you have: your time."*
-- a company is somehow a machine - alfred lin
-- if we don’t like teh guy that we are going to invest, we wait an year. - delay decision -- codie_sanchez@x*

-+ thejustinwelsh@x -- Business is like a marathon.
-The longer you stick around, the less crowded it gets.
++ codie_sanchez@x -- Decrease the time between having an idea and getting it done.
+Money loves speed.
+Poverty loves waiting.
++ codie_sanchez@x -- If you want to make money in a downturn, ask two questions: What do people need to spend $ on no matter what.
+What do rich people spend money on?
+These are the sectors you want to be in.
++ marc_louvion@x -- Buy domain names / Buy domains, ship apps / Buy domains, ship apps, do marketing.
++ naval@X -- Ethics in business means «don’t sell anything you wouldn’t buy».
++ naval@x -- Nobody who’s actually good at making money needs to sell you a course on it.
++ naval@x -- The reality is that opportunities have never been more equal than now. @elonmusk and @JeffBezos have the same iPhone you do.
+They don’t have some better version of an iPhone.
+They’re eating food that might be marginally better than yours, but it’s basically the same.
+You might even have a better diet than them.
+You probably have more time to go to the gym than them.
+They’re not immortal, and they’re not going to be—most likely, not at this time scale.
+So you have more youth than them.
+You have a lot of advantages over them.
+The wealth gaps are actually much smaller than people think.
+A lot of that is due to mass production, which comes from specialization, labor, and capitalism.
+But it’s very easy to overlook that and agitate—because that gets you higher in the status hierarchy with other monkeys.
+It makes you look like you’re fighting for noble causes and gives you status, which is really what people are craving these days.
+They’re craving status, not money or wealth.
+And status is a zero-sum game.
+So it’s kind of an evil game to play because there have to be losers for every winner.
+And the only way to win is by crushing somebody else down.
++ naval@x -- You only have to be right once.
++ rapahelz@x -- Show me a person doing great things and I’ll show you a kid playing.
++ realestatetrent@x -- I buy annoying properties and make them not annoying.
+My business, in a nutshell.
 + schrodingrsbrat@x -- Entrepreneurship is gonna look a lot more like art than business because the only moat left will be taste, not technicality.
 The role of art has always been to detect the signs of cultural change—artists find creative arbitrages, saying what people think before they realize it themselves.
 So the future of consumer products depends on how well you can detect, define, and create what people want before they know it.
 Traditional market research might be less useful because most people don’t know/can’t articulate what they want—it’s up to the artistically intuitive and psychologically inclined thinkers to find the local religion or patterns of belief and desire in a given market.
 “Everywhere I go I find a poet has been there before me.”
 (Freud)

-- When I was younger I moved to China to teach English.
-I got paid $15 an hour to teach a class.
-A friend of mine went to China at the same time.
-He instead offered classes to business people for $20/hour for a class of 5. $100/hour.
-Same product, different offer, different result.
-- the real growth happens through Merge and aquisitions.
-- you can run a company based on 5 points that fit a back of a package of a cigarette: low cost. every company its five points are different.
-- Sell the problem you solve.
-Not the product.
++ shl@x -- It’s easy to be right.
+It’s hard to build things and take financial risks that reward you for being right
++ thejustinwelsh@x -- Business is like a marathon.
+The longer you stick around, the less crowded it gets.

+- a company is somehow a machine - alfred lin
+- balance sheets is for accountants but you have to deeply understand your cash flows.
+- CEOs are adaptable and flexible and good risk managers.
 - cheap prices attract problematic customers
-- sustainable design is just good design.
-- Platonic products rarely work.
-- open source means each problem only has to solved once -- naval
-- teleshopping design.
-- my superpowers are rusting like unused tools left in the backyard shed inside my mind.
+- designers aren’t wired to play it safe.
+They’re wired to take risks and companies are risk-averse.
+- disney salvation: create a clear, simple vision -> deleverage | Make long-term bets. | Make fearless acquisitions on the edge.
+- Entrepeneurs are curious
+- Equity unlocks human potential: when people feel like they have ownership in an idea, they can’t stop thinking about it.
+The more ideas your stakeholders contribute, the better off your chances are at succeeding. empregados sempre c skin in the game. the enemies are outside not inside
+- failing business -> fire 60% top managers (ricardo semler)
 - Ideas don’t make you rich execution does.
-- you have 16 waking hours per day to chip away at your infinite queues.
-But your bandwith is mostly fixed.
-Fools burn themselves out in pursuit of perpetual overclocking. unsustainable output is waste.
-- to optimise focus on reducing waiting time more than doing the work faster.
-- balance sheets is for accountants but you have to deeply understand your cash flows.
+- if we don’t like teh guy that we are going to invest, we wait an year. - delay decision -- codie_sanchez@x*
 - ignore great ideas and focus on execution. focus. delegate. sell before you need or when bored. remember to give it all away.
+- In Zero to One, Peter Thiel describes how PayPal achieved the critical mass of users needed for it to be useful:
 - Intuitive equals familiar.
 Informational age is homogeneising our tastes. globalization é em tudo
-- two ways to make money: bundling and unbundling!
-- you only need to identify a market before others and profit from it. than wait till next one. it may take a decade.
-- Entrepeneurs are curious
-- Equity unlocks human potential: when people feel like they have ownership in an idea, they can’t stop thinking about it.
-The more ideas your stakeholders contribute, the better off your chances are at succeeding. empregados sempre c skin in the game. the enemies are outside not inside
-- CEOs are adaptable and flexible and good risk managers.
-- Set and enforce an aspirational personal hourly rate.
-If fixing a problem will save less than your hourly rate, ignore it.
-If outsourcing a task will cost less than your hourly rate, outsource it.
-Become the best in the world at what you do.
-Keep redefining what you do until this is true.
-- tip: Ask your current customers “What nearly stopped you buying from us?”
+- Moonshot: 10X bigger instead of 10%. imply a new process not an optimization.
+Aiming for something that is 10x better vs 10% better is 100 times more worth it… but never 100 times harder.
+- my superpowers are rusting like unused tools left in the backyard shed inside my mind.
 - One of my favorite pg ideas: "When something is described as a toy, that means it has everything an idea needs except being important.
 It’s cool; users love it; it just doesn’t matter.
 But if you’re living in the future and you build something cool that users love, it may matter more than outsiders think."
-- Moonshot: 10X bigger instead of 10%. imply a new process not an optimization.
-Aiming for something that is 10x better vs 10% better is 100 times more worth it… but never 100 times harder.
+- open source means each problem only has to solved once -- naval
+- Ownership is the only thing.
+Never give a single share a unless you absolutely have to.
+- Platonic products rarely work.
+- process of asking 3 whys is a row -> the first why is easy to answer
 - Raising money: The problem is that investors are too easy when it comes to giving second, third, fourth, fifth, sixth chances...
 And they absolutely suck at giving first chances to the right people.
 Investors just sit there and assume that the right people will find them, but they don’t.
 The right people are too busy working to be chasing down investors 24/7.
 The first-timers who end up getting funded over and over again are usually the ones who network 24/7 and their only real talent is seducing investors who confuse their well-rehearsed talk for passion and intelligence.
+- Sell the problem you solve.
+Not the product.
+- Set and enforce an aspirational personal hourly rate.
+If fixing a problem will save less than your hourly rate, ignore it.
+If outsourcing a task will cost less than your hourly rate, outsource it.
+Become the best in the world at what you do.
+Keep redefining what you do until this is true.
 - startups are similar to biological life.
 Wherever the conditions are hospitable, life already exists.
-- process of asking 3 whys is a row -> the first why is easy to answer
-- failing business -> fire 60% top managers (ricardo semler)
-- disney salvation: create a clear, simple vision -> deleverage | Make long-term bets. | Make fearless acquisitions on the edge.
+- sustainable design is just good design.
+- teleshopping design.
+- The fact that the world’s richest man got there by solving the world’s biggest problems, rather than playing financial games, is bullish for humanity.
+- the real growth happens through Merge and aquisitions.
+- There is a golden rule, long cherished by restaurateurs, for determining whether a business is viable.
+Rent should take up no more than 25 percent of your revenue, another 25 percent should go toward payroll, and 35 percent should go toward the product.
+The remaining 15 percent is what you take home.
+There’s an even more elegant version of that rule: Make your rent in four days to be profitable, a week to break even.
+If you haven’t hit the latter mark in a month, close.
+- tip: Ask your current customers “What nearly stopped you buying from us?”
+- to optimise focus on reducing waiting time more than doing the work faster.
+- two ways to make money: bundling and unbundling!
+- When I was younger I moved to China to teach English.
+I got paid $15 an hour to teach a class.
+A friend of mine went to China at the same time.
+He instead offered classes to business people for $20/hour for a class of 5. $100/hour.
+Same product, different offer, different result.
+- you can run a company based on 5 points that fit a back of a package of a cigarette: low cost. every company its five points are different.
+- you have 16 waking hours per day to chip away at your infinite queues.
+But your bandwith is mostly fixed.
+Fools burn themselves out in pursuit of perpetual overclocking. unsustainable output is waste.
+- you only need to identify a market before others and profit from it. than wait till next one. it may take a decade.
+- You’d be richer if you learned how to market rather than code.
 - zona genius: only 3 things I’m allowed to do in my business, the things that really serve us and we good at it top 5 list you do, the rest is avoid at all cost list. genius area / excellence area / competence area / incompetence area
-- designers aren’t wired to play it safe.
-They’re wired to take risks and companies are risk-averse.
-- Ownership is the only thing.
-Never give a single share a unless you absolutely have to.
-- In Zero to One, Peter Thiel describes how PayPal achieved the critical mass of users needed for it to be useful:
-For PayPal to work, we needed to attract a critical mass of at least a million users.
+- For PayPal to work, we needed to attract a critical mass of at least a million users.
 Advertising was too ineffective to justify the cost.
 Prospective deals with big banks kept falling through.
 So we decided to pay people to sign up.
 We gave new customers $10 for joining, and we gave them $10 more every time they referred a friend.
 This got us hundreds of thousands of new customers and an exponential growth rate.
-- There is a golden rule, long cherished by restaurateurs, for determining whether a business is viable.
-Rent should take up no more than 25 percent of your revenue, another 25 percent should go toward payroll, and 35 percent should go toward the product.
-The remaining 15 percent is what you take home.
-There’s an even more elegant version of that rule: Make your rent in four days to be profitable, a week to break even.
-If you haven’t hit the latter mark in a month, close.
 -->

 > *"I think the role of the entrepreneur in the world is to find ways to do things better or more efficiently and then try to do that as many times over with the help of other people."